Evaluating Complex Queries on Streaming Graphs: Streaming Graph Algebra

 \subsection{Closedness and Composability}

-SGA operators proposed in this paper are closed over streaming graphs, that is, the output of an SGA operator is a valid streaming graph if its inputs are valid streaming graphs.
-The fact that SGA is a closed query language over the streaming graph model (Section \ref{sec:data-model}) means that SGA queries (expressions) are composable, i.e., the output of one query (expression) can be used as input of another query (expression).
+Algebraic closure is a required property of any query algebra as it enables query rewriting (Section \ref{sec:query-transformation}) and query optimization.
+Composability is a desired feature for a declarative query language as it facilitates query decomposition, view-based query evaluation, query rewriting etc. SGA operators are closed over streaming graphs as defined in Section \ref{sec:data-model}; that is, the output of an SGA operator is a valid streaming graph if its inputs are valid streaming graphs.
+Thus SGA queries are composable, i.e., the output of one query can be used as input of another query.

-Given Theorem \ref{thm:expressiveness}, SGQ language is also closed -- each query takes one or more streaming graphs as input and produces a streaming graph as output.
-Furthermore, it is composable as the output of a query can be the input of the subsequent query.
-This is in contrast to the existing graph query languages such as SPARQL and Cypher that are not composable and may not be closed.
-Cypher 9 requires graphs as input, but produce tables as output so the language is neither closed nor composable -- the results of a Cypher query cannot be used as input to a subsequent one without additional processing.
-SPARQL can generate graphs as output using the \texttt{CONSTRUCT} clause, and is therefore closed; however, it requires query results to be made persistent and therefore not easily composable \cite{bonifati2018querying}.
-Closedness should be a required property of any algebra as it enables query rewriting (see next section) and query optimization.
-Composability is a desired feature for a declarative query language as it facilitates query decomposition, view-based query evaluation, query rewriting etc.
+SGQ language is also closed (Theorem \ref{thm:expressiveness}) -- each query takes one or more streaming graphs as input and produces a streaming graph as output.
+It is also composable as the output of a query can be the input of the subsequent query.
+As such, G-CORE variation that we use as our user-level query language example (Section \ref{sec:gcore}) attains composability exactly as its original version is composable over property graphs \cite{angles2018g}.
+This is in contrast to the other graph query languages that lack an algebraic basis like ours, e.g., SPARQL and Cypher are not composable and may not be closed.
+Cypher 9 requires graphs as input, but produces tables as output so the language is neither closed nor composable -- the results of a Cypher query cannot be used as input to a subsequent one without additional processing.
+SPARQL can produce graphs as output using the \lstinline{CONSTRUCT} clause, and is therefore closed; however, it requires query results to be made persistent and therefore not easily composable \cite{bonifati2018querying}.